solspace/ee-freeform/documentation/switching-from-classic.md

 ## Changes to Spam Protection <a href="#spam-protection" id="spam-protection" class="docs-anchor">#</a>
 One of the greatest shortcomings in Freeform Classic was spam control.
 It used to be that you had to either live with out of control spam submissions, or purchase and install another add-on to combat the issue.
 This is why Freeform Next no longer has *Ban Keywords* feature and does NOT use [EE's native CAPTCHA feature](https://docs.expressionengine.com/latest/security/captchas.html) as it has always proven ineffective.
-Instead, it includes its own [Javascript-based honeypot spam protection](spam-protection.md), which is immeasurably more effective (and we've had excellent success with it in Freeform for Craft CMS).
+Instead, it includes its own [Javascript-based honeypot spam protection](spam-protection.md), which is immeasurably more effective (and we've had excellent success with it in Freeform for Expression Engine CMS).
 This is enabled by default, but can be disabled in the [Freeform Settings](settings.md#spam-protection).

 ## Changes to Permissions <a href="#permissions" id="permissions" class="docs-anchor">#</a>